**PLEASE NOTE: WE HAVE FILLED ALL 2024 INTERN POSITIONS

 To learn more about us, check out our website (athenasharvest.com) and Facebook page, and follow our stream on Instagram (@athenasharvest).
 We would be happy to answer any questions about us, our farm, and our internship positions via phone or email before you fill out an application, but reading this information and looking over our website should give you a good place to start.

-We take on 3 full-season interns per season, plus 1 summer only or summer through end of season intern, often recent grads who want to learn about farming, or others with a genuine interest in the work and lifestyle of small scale sustainable agriculture, or sometimes college students taking some semesters off or looking for an internship.
+We take on 3 full-season interns per season, plus will consider 1 summer through end of season intern, often recent grads who want to learn about farming and others with a genuine interest in the work and lifestyle of small scale sustainable agriculture, or sometimes college students taking some semesters off or looking for an internship.
 Preference is given to people with prior experience and demonstrated interest in farming as a probable or certain vocation.
 We have had interns use this experience as part of an "official" academic internship requirement, and we can work with you to see if we meet the requirements for your program.
 Opportunities for continued employment and advancement may exist beyond the first season.

 Over the course of a season, activities will consist of a wide variety of field work, greenhouse work, planting, transplanting, harvesting, weeding, washing, irrigating, pruning, flower arranging, covering and uncovering beds, packing, delivering, mulching, market prep, produce selling, equipment/tool/vehicle maintenance, construction, land maintenance, mowing, fence mending, organic pest control, wood cutting, social media engagement, and a multitude of other tasks.
 Though not certified, we exclusively use organic best practices to grow diverse fruits and vegetables while maintaining our farm's soil health and ecological balance.
 No synthetic pesticides, fertilizers, or herbicides are used, and we don't plant any GMOs.